Transgender rights in the United Kingdom: Sports

-Athletics

 UK Athletics announced a ban on transgender women competing in the female category in the UK, with immediate effect, in March 2023, following a similar ban by World Athletics.

-Billiards

-The English Blackball Pool Federation banned players who were "not born biologically female" from its women’s competitions and teams in August 2023, a decision that withstood legal challenge for direct discrimination on the basis of gender reassignment in August 2025 on the grounds that it was the only "reasonable" way to ensure "fair competition".
+The English Blackball Pool Federation banned players who were "not born biologically female" from its women's competitions and teams in August 2023, a decision that withstood legal challenge for direct discrimination on the basis of gender reassignment in August 2025 on the grounds that it was the only "reasonable" way to ensure "fair competition".

-Cricket

-The England and Wales Cricket Board announced on 2 May 2025 that, with immediate effect, "only those whose biological sex is female" would be able to participate in women's and girls' cricket.
+The England and Wales Cricket Board announced on 2 May 2025 that, with immediate effect, "only those whose biological sex is female" would be able to participate in women's and girls' cricket, including in amateur clubs where cricket is played solely for fun, though they could continue playing in open and mixed cricket categories.
 Prior to this change, the policy had been that, from 2025, any player who had gone through male puberty could not play in the top two tiers of the women's game.

-Cycling

 In May 2023, British Cycling issued a ban on transgender women competing in women's events at elite levels of the sport.
 This ruling impacted on transgender cyclist Emily Bridges who confirmed having no further intention of competing in cycling due to being unwilling to compete in the Open category and being banned from the Female category.

-Darts

 Since April 2024, England Darts has not allowed "non birth gender females" from playing in women's competitions.
 A motion subsequently put forth by the England, Scotland, and Wales and passed by the World Darts Federation prevents trans women from competing as women globally.

-Fencing

-Starting 1 January, 2025, British Fencing policy is that "Only individuals whose sex at birth was female may compete in the Female category", banning trans women from fencing in the female category in both UK and in BF-sanctioned international competitions.
+Starting 1 January 2025, British Fencing policy is that "Only individuals whose sex at birth was female may compete in the Female category", banning trans women from fencing in the female category in both UK and in BF-sanctioned international competitions.

-Football

 The Football Association's policy, since 1 June 2025, is that transgender women are not allowed to play in women's football in England.
 The Scottish Football Association's policy, since the start of season 2025/6, is that only "biological females" are permitted to play in competitive girls' and women's football which is governed by the Scottish FA.

-Netball

-England Netball updated their policy so that from 1 September 2025 it will recognise female netball, male netball and mixed netball as three distinct gender participation categories with the female category exclusively for players born female, irrespective of their gender identity.
-Until then the guidance issued in September 2021 which states that transgender women may compete in the female category subject to satisfactory evidence regarding testosterone levels, continues in effect.
+Since 1 September 2025, England Netball recognises female netball, male netball and mixed netball as three distinct gender participation categories, with the female category exclusively for players born female, irrespective of their gender identity.
+Prior to this, guidance issued in September 2021 had permitted transgender women to compete in the female category subject to satisfactory evidence regarding testosterone levels.

-Rowing

 British Rowing announced a ban on transgender women competing in the female category from 11 September 2023, a change from the previous policy that allowed transgender women to participate in female events if their testosterone level was below a certain level for two years.
 However, transgender athletes who were born female and are not undergoing hormone treatment could still enter female races.